t-mart/dotfiles/README.md

    launched from the desktop environment), global environment variables should be set according to the operating system's methods.

+   This step is important because the dotfiles may be deployed to paths that correlated to these environment variables (e.g., `XDG_CONFIG_HOME`).
+   See [XDG Variables](#xdg-variables) for the values that should be set.

    - Windows:

       ```sh